Relocating Guildford sewage treatment works

 Why we’re moving Guildford STW

 The mixed-use regeneration project will include thousands of new homes, new community facilities and 6,500m² of commercial space to improve the local area.
+A planning application submitted by Guildford Borough Council for the housing development – Weyside Urban Village – was recommended for approval in October 2021.
+Further applications for other aspects of the regeneration project will be submitted over the coming months.

 We’re planning to move our STW to a location that can’t be used for housing because of its previous use as a landfill site.
-The land is allocated for development of the new STW in both the Surrey County Council Waste Local Plan (2020) and Guildford Borough Council Local Plan (2019).
+The land is allocated for the development of the new STW in both the Surrey County Council Waste Local Plan (2020) and Guildford Borough Council Local Plan (2019).

 Guildford Borough Council is funding the relocation project, and we’re working closely together to ensure a smooth overlap on both our projects.